openintegrationhub/OIH-Edge-Extension/README.md

 }
 ```

 The hereby created Edge Flow produces random sensor values, saves the raw data to an InfluxDB, aggregates the data with different aggregation methods in the next step and saves it to the InfluxDB again.
 In order to use the first test setup the connection properties and credentials of an existing Influx database have to be inserted into the configuration file.
-If no Influx database is installed yet it can be downloaded from [influxdata](https://www.influxdata.com/get-influxdb/).
+If no Influx database is installed yet it can
+be downloaded from [influxdata](https://www.influxdata.com/get-influxdb/) or deployed automatically by running `docker-compose-test` as described under [deployment](#deployment).

 After starting the application as described under [deployment](#deployment) the console output should look something like this: